Prediction: Key Compliance Risks for 2020 (and Beyond)

 The recent Interagency Statement does not identify new areas of concern or provide new or definitive guidance to financial institutions.
 It does, however, acknowledge that creditors are increasingly using automated underwriting technologies and that incorporation of alternative data may provide benefits to consumers without posing greater risks than traditional data.
 The Interagency Statement references the example of creditors using a consumer’s income and expenses as a key underwriting component and indicated that some firms have automated cash flow analysis over time to evaluate repayment capacity.
 A cash flow analysis may be particularly beneficial for consumers who demonstrate reliable and consistent income from a variety of sources rather than a single employer.
 In this instance, the use of alternative data could provide a benefit to consumers without increasing consumer protection risk.

-While the use of alternative data may not necessarily pose greater compliance risk, the Interagency Statement does recommend that financial institutions analyse the relevant consumer protection laws and regulations and the risks they present before using alternative data.
-The Interagency Statement also suggests that institutions may need to enhance their compliance management programme depending on the aforementioned risk analysis.
+While the use of alternative data may not necessarily pose greater compliance risk, the Interagency Statement does recommend that financial institutions analyze the relevant consumer protection laws and regulations and the risks they present before using alternative data.
+The Interagency Statement also suggests that institutions may need to enhance their compliance management program depending on the aforementioned risk analysis.

 Regulators continue to increase their familiarity with the use of alternative data and are likely to provide further information on this topic as its use evolves.
 In the meantime, creditors using or planning to use alternative data in credit underwriting should follow the recent guidance and closely evaluate the compliance risks such use presents.
 As suggested within the Interagency Statement, these creditors also may want to consider consulting with the appropriate regulator(s) to help ensure consistency with expectations.